nighthawkcoders/APCSA/_posts/2022-08-22-TR110-pair_innovation.md

 # Innovation Sprint
 > Focus for the week is to get started on how you will use GitHub Pages and FastPages to capture your learning by blogging.
 Innovation is a time to explore, learn, and obtain skills needed to reach goals.
 Work with your pair to expand on your ideas, two heads is better than one.
+- Learning how to Check setup work using Bash
 - Capturing notes while building Fastpages/GitHub pages yearlong individual posts and notebooks.
 - Review and enhance the Anatomy of Java; code using Java Primitives according to hacks or your own ideas.
 - Establish positive PBL habits: a focused mindset in the classroom, using work habits to achieve success.
 Plan your day, maximize your class time.
 Anything below 75% productivity could impact your seed.